PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 - EHRs may capture a person's conditions in the form of diagnosis codes and symptoms as ICD-9-CM codes, but may not have a way to capture out-of-system conditions.

 **Note 1:**
-Sites should **only** populate the condition occurrence table with concepts that are apart of the `Condition` domain.

 Please use the following logic to populate the `condition_concept_id`, `condition_source_concept_id` and `condition_source_value` based on what is available in your source system:

 Site Information | condition_concept_id|condition_source_concept_id|condition_source_value